Renal Cell Carcinoma subtyping: learning from multi-resolution localization: Materials and methods

-We start by dividing the \glspl{roi} into 1024x1024 patches at the maximal resolution, filtering out the white background and resizing the rest to 112x112 pixels.
+We first divided the \glspl{roi} into non-overlapping patches of size $1024\times1024$ pixels at the maximal magnification level.
+Patches containing predominantly white background were excluded, while the remaining tissue regions were resized to $224\times224$ pixels, which was experimentally established as the optimal input size and kept consistent across all evaluated models.
+Although the pretext task operated on smaller inputs ($112\times112$ pixels), this difference in patch size does not hinder the transfer of pretrained weights.
+Only the dimensions of the classification head need to be adjusted to match the new input resolution, while the convolutional backbone can be directly initialized with the weights learned during the self-supervised pretraining stage.
+During fine-tuning, we trained a five-class linear classification head comprising the four \gls{rcc} subtypes plus normal renal parenchyma; supervision derived from annotated \glspl{roi} as before detailed in \sectionautorefname~\ref{sec:dataset-NiceA}.
 We balance and split the resulting data into a training (85\%) and a validation subset (15\%).
 For the test set, we follow the same pipeline, except that we extract patches from the entirety of the \glspl{wsi}, thus without \glspl{roi}.
-To infer the final patient-wise label, we feed all the patches belonging to a single patient to the network and aggregate the results by a majority voting scheme.
+To infer the final patient-wise label, we feed all the patches belonging to a single patient to the network and aggregate the results by a majority voting scheme, as later detailed.
+At aggregation time, predictions of the normal class are ignored: patches predicted as normal are discarded, and the majority vote is computed over the four \gls{rcc} subtypes only.
 The training of the networks, pre-trained using the self-supervised tasks, undergoes two stages.
 The first is an initialization for the classifier weights where we freeze the backbones and train the network for 4 epochs, the first 2 with a learning rate of $10^{-3}$, and the last 2 with a learning rate of $10^{-4}$.
 In the second stage, we unfreeze the backbones and deploy a cosine warmup, which allows the learning rate to reach the maximum value of $10^{-4}$ within 5\% of the total training iterations.
 We train the models for 120 epochs using a batch size of 2.